 The proposed legislation, General Assembly Raised Bill No. 1378, aims to enhance wildfire response and management in the state.
 It mandates that by February 1, 2026, the Commissioner of Energy and Environmental Protection must submit a report assessing statewide wildfire dangers and recommending resource allocations to mitigate these risks.
-Additionally, the bill requires the Commissioner to provide training for both professional and volunteer firefighters, as well as emergency medical services personnel, on wildfire preparedness and response, with legislative recommendations to follow.
+Additionally, the bill requires the Commissioner to provide training for both professional and volunteer firefighters, as well as emergency medical services personnel, on wildfire preparedness and response, with legislative recommendations to follow by the same deadline.

 ENV Joint Favorable Change of Reference: 23-36, 23-39, 23-50